-“Impossible to put down” — Library Journal • Winner, SCIBA Best Nonfiction • “We’re set to prepare and devour everything in it” — Wall Street Journal • “Laugh- out-loud funny” — Teen Vogue • One year on the Los Angeles Times Bestseller List • “A fast-paced, intelligent tale” — Publishers Weekly • Winner, PubWest Design Award • “Written with heart and depth” — Kirkus Reviews • A 5-star review — ForeWord Reviews • “Lushly designed” — Los Angeles Magazine • “We would follow this guide into hell” — Long Beach Press-Telegram • “A great resource” — LA Weekly • “A joyous and delightful tale” — Shelf Awareness • “A compelling read” — Mystery Scene • “It’s hilarious!” — Madeleine Brand, KPCC/NPR
+“Wit, warmth, and candor” — New York Times • “Impossible to put down” — Library Journal • Winner, SCIBA Best Nonfiction • “We’re set to prepare and devour everything in it” — Wall Street Journal • “A treasure” — Time Out • “Laugh- out-loud funny” — Teen Vogue • One year on the Los Angeles Times Bestseller List • “A fast-paced, intelligent tale” — Publishers Weekly • Winner, PubWest Design Award • “Don’t wait for the movie—buy the book” — Kirkus Reviews • “Witty and insightful” — Reader’s Digest • “Lushly designed” — Los Angeles Magazine • “We would follow this guide into hell” — Long Beach Press-Telegram • “[We’re] eager for more” — Booklist • “A joyous and delightful tale” — Shelf Awareness • “A compelling read” — Mystery Scene • “It’s hilarious!” — Madeleine Brand, NPR